 At Ucross I learned that I am capable of focusing deeply for long periods of time.
 I love to write.
 I don’t think I would have said that before this trip. — Edan Lepucki, novelist

 A favorite among writers with the likes of Annie Proulx in its list of alumni, this colony is located on a 20,000-acre working cattle ranch in Wyoming.
 It serves 85 artists per year, with up to ten people in residence at any one time.
 Lunches are delivered to your door, while dinners are eaten together in a group; towels, linens, and weekly housekeeping is provided.
-Residencies last two to six weeks and are free of charge. $40 application fee; March 1 and October 1 deadlines.
+Residencies last two to six weeks and are free of charge. $40 nonrefundable application fee; March 1 and September 1 deadlines.

 The month’s end is a time I am not looking forward to because with the space itself being gorgeous and comfy, the food being good, the people being wonderful, and me being productive.
 I can see myself dreaming of this place once I leave. — Jennifer Baker, fiction writer